How to Make Tomato Sauce {Optional Canning Instructions}

 Blanch the tomatoes in boiling water for a couple of minutes.

-Halve tomatoes and scrape out seeds.
-Chop up the tomatoes, or pulse them in a food processor a few times. (or use a food mill)
+Halve the peeled tomatoes and scrape out the seeds.
+Chop up the tomatoes, or pulse them in a food processor a few times. (or use a food mill).

-Pour lemon juice into the jar.
-Add the tomato sauce.
+Add lemon juice and salt to the jar.
+Ladle in the cooked-down sauce.

 Yes.
 You absolutely can use a pressure canner to can the tomato sauce.
 Prepare the tomatoes and cook the sauce as you would if you we using a water bath canner.